philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 You see what's going on here, right?
 The tweeter is mocking those who confidently espouse opinions on Twitter without institutional backing for those opinions.

-This is a simplification of a more complex problem:
+This is a nicely simplistic example of a more complex problem that is larger than just the incentives of social media:

-1: Deep genuine experts really don't want their expertise undermined by folks farming likes and shares on social media platforms.
+1: Genuine experts really don't want their expertise undermined by folks who are merely farming likes and shares on social media platforms.

 2: It is actually possible to mis-use tools we don't have the proper training to master, and that mis-use can lead to harm.

-So @deisidiamonia is -- in their own cartoonish like-farming way -- acting in defense of the honor and social position of real expertise.
+So @deisidiamonia is -- in their own cartoonish way -- acting in defense of the honor and social position of real expertise.
 This is a big part of the cultural backdrop we consider when we think about small-scale research.

 If I buy a $5000 vintage Martin guitar to play 3-chord songs on the weekend, nobody's really been harmed by my usage of this tool, it's just that the tool's potential is utterly wasted on my lack of ability to play it well.
 On the other hand, if my wife complains of abdominal pain and I try to remove her appendix with a $5 X-acto knife, I'm mis-using a tool in a way that almost certainly *will* harm her.

 But what if I create a survey instrument, field it and get a few hundred data points, and start advising clients based on what I've learned from that survey?
 Am I mis-using that tool in a way that can lead to harm?

 When we consider doing research, too many of us fear something like the tweet I included above being aimed at us.
-Either a well-trained master of the tool spots an error that was invisible to us and calls us out, a social media like-farmer takes a pot shot at us, or we cause actual harm to another despite our intentions to help.
+Either a well-trained master of the tool spots an error that was invisible to us and calls us out, a loudmouth social media user who is chasing likes and retweets takes a pot shot at us, or we cause _actual harm_ to another despite our intentions to help.
 These fears are not entirely baseless, but they are based on a misapprehension of the world of research that I hope to correct in this guide.

 I hope to illuminate a small corner of the much larger world of research: the small-scale research corner.
 The value of using small-scale research to help your clients make better decisions is high, and -- if you're careful with your usage of the tools -- the risk of causing harm is low.